 Processes of artefact creation in hybrid-reality: Engaging with materials through Material Oxymorons

-Paper written with Laura Ferrarello for EKSIG 2015.
+Research paper written with Laura Ferrarello for Experiential Knowledge Special Interest Group (EKSIG) 2015.

 artefact, process, oxymoron, material, hybrid, engagement.